- NURS FPX 6218 Assessment 1 Proposing Evidence-Based Change.

 According to the case, Canada has a single-payer health care system, meaning that the health care services are financed by the government and available for the entire population.
 This model provides the required coverage to all or virtually all Canadian citizens and permanent residents and covers expenditures on all medically necessary hospital and physician services without levying charges at the point of service.

-This approach is characterized by several administrative factors and, most importantly, measures towards controlling costs, including a fee schedule negotiated with the various hospitals as well as global budgets.
-These elements lead to obtaining lower overall health spending per capita compared with the United States, which proves the possibilities of centralized funds and single purchasing power within the healthcare system.
+This approach is characterized by several administrative factors and, most importantly, measures towards controlling costs, including a fee schedule negotiated with the various hospitals and global budgets.
+These elements lead to lower overall health spending per capita compared with the United States, proving the possibilities of centralized funds and single purchasing power within the healthcare system.

 Financial and Health Implications